bobbimanners/PyFlightSim/README.md

 # Key Mapping

+PyFlightSim can be controlled entirely using the keyboard.
+If a joystick is plugged in, then it can be used to control the elevators, ailerons and throttle.
+If a joystick is detected it is enabled by default and can be disabled using the `Ctrl-J` command.

 ## Control Surfaces

 The keys for the control surfaces (elevator, ailerons, rudder, flaps and trim) are the same as those from the venerable Sublogic Flight Simulator 2 for the Apple II.
 It is based on these adjacent keys: